K-JC/Hangman/README.md

 # Testing
-The game was tested in the Github terminal while writing code and once ready for deployment was tested on the deployed site Heroku.
+The game was tested in the Github terminal while writing code and once ready for deployment, was tested on the deployed site Heroku.
 Family and friends tested out the game on the live site.
 Tested on desktop, laptop and mobile devices using Chrome and Firefox.

 # Bugs
 * The word that was chosen at random was showing on the terminal.
 I had forgot to remove the print statement put in earlier and once removed the random word was no longer showing on the terminal.
 The user will not see the random word now this has been fixed.

 * Numbers and symbols were still allowed to be entered to the terminal and the user would lose a life.
 I fixed this by adding a function valid_entry and placing this function in my main while loop.
 This now means that anything that is not a letter will not be accepted (no life will be lost) and a message will show telling the user that this is not a letter and that they should try again.

-* Hangman display was not loading to terminal when wrong letter was entered, I fixed this by placing this inside a function and placing print statements around the displays and also adding hangman(len(wrong_guess) to my wrong guesses if statement.
+* Hangman display was not loading to the terminal when a wrong letter was entered, I fixed this by placing this inside a function and placing print statements around the displays and also adding hangman(len(wrong_guess) to my wrong guesses if statement.
 I had also forgot to place a break after my if statement for losing the game it wasn't ending when lost.

 * Each turn was stacking on top of one another and looked a bit messy.
 I fixed this by adding a print statement with ==== at first but I didn't like how this looked so I changed it for *** instead, I found it looked better.